d4mation/wirehole-no-unbound/README.md

 Provided your DNS is properly configured on the device you're using, and you're connected to WireGuard, you can now navigate to http://pi.hole/admin and it should take you right to the pihole admin interface.

+Note: The IP used here is only accessible by your VPN-connected Clients.
+You may want to/need to set up a separate record for both your Local Network and your VPN.

 ---
 ## Support Info